alex-harvey-z3q/create_specs/README.md

   -i, --include RESOURCE      Resources to include despite the exclude list.
   -I, --only-include RESOURCE Only include these resources and exclude everything else.
-Regexp supported -m, --md5sums               Use md5sums instead of full file content to validate file content -h, --help                  Print this help
+Regexp supported -m, --md5sums               Use md5sums instead of full file content to validate file content -t, --[no-]compile-test     Include or exclude the catalog compilation test -h, --help                  Print this help
 ```